SAP-samples/teched2023-DA264/exercises/ex5/README.md

 ## Congratulations!

-Congratulations on completing your Exercise 3!
-You have successfully created a new analytical model for "Product Sales Country Discount"!
+Congratulations on completing your Exercise 5!
+You have successfully created Charts in Category Management Dashboard for displaying Data!

 Let's Continue to - [Exercise 6 - Creating the Charts in Category Management Dashboard for displaying Data](../ex6/README.md)